Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-The Beats Studio3 Wireless come in four color variants: 'Matte Black', 'Blue', 'Red', and 'White'.
+The Beats Studio3 come in four color variants: 'Matte Black', 'Blue', 'Red', and 'White'.
 They also come in a few special edition colors: 'A-COLD-WALL* Cement', 'Defiant Black-Red', 'Midnight Black', which have a tan inner headband with gold accents, and 'Shadow Grey', which have a beige inner headband and gold accents.
-Since these differences are only in color, we expect each of these to perform similarly to our unit.
-If you come across a pair that are different from ours, please let us know in the discussions and we'll update our review.
+Since these differences are only in color, we expect each to perform similarly to our unit.
+If you come across a pair that are different from ours, please let us know in the discussions, and we'll update our review.

 Compared To Other Headphones